 Bring copies of previous mammograms and reports with you.
 If you have them done in the same facility each time, they will have results from prior tests.
 The technologist will use the old images to compare to the new ones.

 Describe any breast problems to the technologist before the exam.

 During mammography, a specially qualified technologist will position your breast in the mammography unit.
 Your breast will be placed on a special platform and compressed with a paddle (often made of clear Plexiglas or other plastic).
 The technologist will gradually compress your breast.
 If at any time this procedure is extremely uncomfortable please inform your technologist.
 A slight change in your position is what is needed.

-Several patients may be asked to return for additional views and or a breast ultrasound.
-The breast is composed of fibrous and glandular tissue of varying density.
-Many times it is difficult to determine if an abnormality is real or the result of tissue overlapping tissue.
-By rolling the breast and compressing it in a different fashion the Radiologist is better able to evaluate the area in question.
+Several patients may be asked to return for additional views and/or a breast ultrasound.
+The breast is composed of fibrous and glandular tissues of varying density.
+It is often difficult to determine if an abnormality is real or the result of tissue overlapping tissue.
+By rolling the breast and compressing it in a different fashion, the radiologist is better able to evaluate the area in question.

 The majority of patients who are asked to return are found to have no significant abnormality.
 A few patients will be referred for an aspiration or core biopsy to determine if the abnormality is benign or malignant.

-We are here to give you the highest quality of breast imaging with the fastest possible service, as we understand your concerns.
+We understand your concerns and we are here to give you the highest quality of breast imaging with the fastest possible service.

 The booking desk is open Monday to Friday, 7:00 a.m. hours to 3:00 p.m.